carlaKC/lightning-rfc/04-onion-routing.md

     - SHOULD then retry routing and sending the payment.
   - MAY use the data specified in the various failure types for debugging purposes.

+## Recommendations for Reputation

+Local reputation is used by forwarding nodes to decide whether to endorse a HTLC on their outgoing link.
+Nodes MAY use any metric of their choosing to classify a peer as having "good" reputation, though a poor choice of reputation scoring metric may affect their downstream reputation.

+Peers build reputation by forwarding successful HTLCs that resolve quickly, and lose reputation if they endorse failing or slow-resolving HTLCs.
+Reputation is only _negatively_ affected if an endorsed HTLC resolves undesirably, to hold nodes accountable for their endorsement signal while still allowing them to forward unendorsed HTLCs that they are not certain about.

+HTLC resolution time is assessed relative to a threshold that the node considers to be a reasonable amount of time for a HTLC to resolve:
+- `resolution_period`: the amount of time a HTLC is allowed to resolve in that is classified as "good" behavior, expressed in seconds (default: 60 seconds).
+- `resolution_time`: the time elapsed between `update_add_htlc` and its
+  resolution (`update_fulfill_hltc` / `update_fail_hltc` /
+  `update_fail_malformed_htlc`), expressed in seconds.

+Each HTLC's contribution to reputation is expressed by its `effective_fees` which capture the fees that it paid and the opportunity cost that holding it for `resolution_time` incurred.
+- `fees`: the fees paid by a forwarded HTLC (as described in [BOLT #7](07-routing-gossip.md#htlc-fees), equal to 0 if the HTLC was not fulfilled).
+- `opportunity_cost`: `ceil ( (resolution_time - resolution_period) / resolution_period) * fees`

+Given that `resolution_time` will be > 0 in practice, `opportunity_cost` is 0
+for HTLCs that resolve within `resolution_period`, and charges the `fees` that the HTLC would have earned per period it is held thereafter.
+This cost accounts for the slot and liquidity that could have otherwise been paid for by successful, fast resolving HTLCs during the `resolution_time` the HTLC was locked in the channel.

+For every resolved incoming HLTC a peer has forwarded through a node, its `effective_fees` are calculated as follows:
+- if `endorsed` = 1 in `update_add_htlc`:
+  - `effective_fees` = `fees` - `opportunity_cost`
+- otherwise:
+  - if successfully resolved AND `resolution_time` <= `resolution_period`
+    - `effective_fees` = `fees` * 0.5
+  - otherwise:
+    - `effective_fees` = 0

+Incoming in-flight HTLCs have a negative impact on reputation, as their influence is unknown until time of resolution.
+The `outstanding_risk` of each in flight HTLC is calculated as follows:
+- if `endorsed` = 1 in `update_add_htlc`:
+  - `outstanding_risk` = `fees` * ( `cltv_expiry` - `height_added` * 10 * 60),
+    where `height_added` is the block height at which the HLTC was irrevocably committed to by the receiving node.

+The `effective_fees` that a peer has paid our node are compared to our total routing revenue to classify a peer's reputation as "good" or "neutral".
+This relates the fees that must be paid to earn "good" reputation to the damage that can be done by abusing it.

+Routing revenue is assessed over a sliding window, so that reputation classification is related to the node's current routing activity.
+Nodes MAY choose a window per their preferences - shorter windows being more reactive to recent routing patterns, and longer windows aggregating trends over time.

+- `routing_window`: the period of time in which total routing revenue is assessed (default: 10 minutes * the maximum number of blocks a HTLC may be held before the node will send `expiry_too_far`, as outlined in [Failure Messages](#failure-messages)).
+- `routing_revenue`: the sum of all fees paid to the node to forward HTLCs over the interval [ `now` - `routing_window` ; `now` ].

+The total `effective_fees` that an individual peer has generated are assessed over a longer period of time to relate its reputation classification to the routing activity of the node (represented by `routing_revenue`).

+- `reputation_window`: the period of time over which the node's `effective_fees` are calculated to classify its reputation (recommended default = 10 * `routing_window`).
+- `reputation_revenue`: the total `effective_fees` of HTLCs forwarded by the peer over the interval [ `now` - `reputation_window` ; `now` ] less the sum of
+  `outstanding_risk` for all incoming, in-flight HLTCs from the peer.

+A peer is classified as having "good" local reputation iff `reputation_revenue` >= `routing_revenue`, otherwise the peer's reputation is classified as "neutral".

+### Rationale

+A jamming attack can only be achieved with good reputation, as the resources available to neutral reputation nodes are limited by resource bucketing.
+If a node is attacked, it is guaranteed to have been paid at least its `routing_revenue` over the previous `reputation_window`.

+Reputation is only negatively affected if a HTLC was endorsed to help protect the network's ability to forward "unknown" HTLCs - those from low-activity or new entrants that may very well be honest, but have not build up good reputation through a history of consistent, good behavior.

+Intuitively if a HTLC is endorsed by a peer they have signaled that they expect the HTLC to resolve honestly, they should be held accountable for that signal.
+By contrast, if a HTLC was not endorsed by the upstream peer, it should not have a negative impact on reputation.
+In the case where one of these "unknown" HTLCs succeeds within the reasonable resolution threshold, the peer is still credited with fees because the HTLC resolved desirably.
+This allows new, unendorsed entrants to slowly build reputation over time.
+The fee contribution of unendorsed HTLCs is discounted by 50% to incentivise nodes to endorse HTLCs.

+In flight HLTCs are included in reputation scoring to account for sudden changes in a peer's behavior.
+Even when good reputation is obtained, each HTLC choosing to take advantage of that good reputation is treated as if it will be used to inflict maximum damage.
+The expiry height of each incoming in flight HLTC is considered so that risk is directly related to the amount of time the HTLC could be held in the channel, and 10 minute blocks are assumed for simplicity.

 # Test Vector